challomark/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod --reference=olleh hello sets the mode of the file hello the same as olleh’s mode chmod -R +X . adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users mkdir -p -m 751 my_dir creates a directory called my_dir with permissions 751 in the working directory
+chmod --reference=olleh hello sets the mode of the file hello the same as olleh’s mode chmod -R +X . adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users mkdir -p -m 751 my_dir creates a directory called my_dir with permissions 751 in the working directory chgrp school hello changes the group owner to school for the file hello